-The economic viability of development is important in terms of supporting delivery in both plan making and the determination of planning applications.
-The District Council has accounted for the cumulative impact of its policy requirements, standards and infrastructure requirements on development viability, through the preparation of the Local Plan Viability Study (May, 2022) as part of the evidence base supporting the independent examination of its District Planin accordance with the guidance set out in the NPPF and Planning Practice Guidance (PPG) on Viability and Plan Making.
+The viability of development is important in terms of supporting delivery in both plan making and the determination of planning applications.
+The District Council has accounted for the cumulative impact of its policy requirements, standards and infrastructure requirements on development viability, through the preparation of the Local Plan Viability Study (May, 2022)in accordance with the guidance set out in the NPPF and Planning Practice Guidance (PPG) on Viability and Plan Making.